How do I withdraw from and/or return to Principia?

 Students who withdraw “temporarily” (for only one or two quarters) should notify the Academic Transition Coordinator with contact email, phone number and location because the Academic Transition Coordinator (x5777, SG 114) will help the quarter prior to returning, with the communication between the student and his/her advisor(s), especially during advising & registration weeks (weeks 7 & 8 ).
 If the student’s plans to return become evident after week 8, the Academic Transition Coordinator will help achieve the registration up until the “batch” deadline date during the break which is set by the Registrar.

 Students who withdraw “permanently” (for three Quarters or more) need to see the Academic Transition Coordinator (x5777) in Academic and Career Advising (ACA), SG 114, for an exit interview.
 The Academic Transition Coordinator then alerts all offices impacted by the student’s withdrawal, which include the Office of Admissions and Enrollment, the Office of Student Life, Financial Aid, Billing Services, and the Registrar’s Office.
 The student should then personally contact his/her employer(s), academic advisor(s) and resident counselor, coach(s), the Financial Aid Office (7+ 3554) and the mailroom.
-If the circumstances of the withdrawal do not allow the student opportunity to contact these individuals personally, the Academic Transition Coordinator and/or Office of Student Life (OSL) will provide this notification.
+If the circumstances of the withdrawal do not allow the student opportunity to contact these individuals personally, the Academic Transition Coordinator and/or Student Life will provide this notification.

 Students who originally withdrew “permanently” but who return after an absence of only one or two quarters, should simply contact the Academic Transition Coordinator.
 Their resuming process will then be the same as for “temporary” withdrawals.